zaid5678/COMP0138-FinalYearProject/README.md

 # Running the application
 To run the main program, run the `main.ipynb` notebook.

+# Changing the BERT model
+To change the model, open the `functions.ipynb` notebook and go into the `get_answers` function.
+You can specify the `model` easily.
+They are already defined and can easily be changed by commenting lines of code for convenience and reusability.

 # Testing
 For testing, you need to unzip the `triviaqa.json.zip` file.
 Note that for the code, the TriviaQA dataset must be manually downloaded.
 Then, run the `testing.ipynb` notebook.